DavoDC/Resoulve/README.md

 - locations having dynamic events
 - a visual interface to ease gameplay

+This program was developed in the BlueJ IDE

 This game was made by me, David Charkey.
 My email is "contact@example.com".